gohugoio/hugoDocs/content/en/configuration/introduction.md

 phone = '+1 202-555-1212'
 {{< /code-toggle >}}

-To use a different configuration file when building your site, use the `--config` flag:
+To use a different configuration file when building your project, use the `--config` flag:

 ```sh
 hugo build --config other.toml